 Besides Hinduism, Islam, Christianity and Jainism are also persistent in this city.
 The temples of this city are one of its main attractions.
 One of the most famous is the Kapaleeshwarar Temple.
 It is situated in Mylapore which is in the outskirts of the city of Chennai.
 Mylapore is the traditional hub of the city which has a history dating several centuries back.
 This temple is believed to be built in the 7th Century by the then rulers of the Pallava Dynasty.
 Here, one of the major Gods of the Hindus, Shiva is revered along with his consort, Parvati.
 This temple is especially famous for its gateway tower known as gopuram.
 It is a 120ft. tall structure which is adorned by thousands of stucco figures.
 Open on all days of the week, the temple remains closed every for four hours from the noon.

 Government Museum that was initially named as Egmore Museum was established in the year 1851.
 This is the second oldest museum in India, the first being the Indian Museum at Kolkata.
 Besides being one of the oldest museums, it is also one of the largest Museums in Asia.
 This museum premises comprises of six buildings and 46 galleries over an area of more than 16 acres.
 Apart from several types of exhibits ranging from numismatics to zoology, manuscripts and natural history, its archaeology sections is exemplary.
 Various bronze sculptures dating to several different periods are also worth watching.
+In the Madras Museum a Public Library was started in 1853 AD.
+It was opened to the public in June 1862 AD.
+The construction of the library and lecture hall began in December 1873 AD and completed in 1875 AD and formally opened by the Governor on March 16, 1876 AD.
+Captain Mitchell, Superintendent, was responsible for strengthening the library.
+He is regarded as the originator of the Connemara Public Library.
 This museum can be visited from Saturday to Thursday (9.30am to 5pm).

 Chennai is a beautiful city that has several gardens.
 One of the best is the Theosophical Society, which is located near the coast and the Adyar River.
 Spread over 100 hectares, it is a striking retreat that has Buddhist shrines, temples and a church meant to be explored.